puhach/ai-dermatologist/README.md

 While the original challenge provided additional data (such as the gender and age of the patients), I use only image data in this project.
 If you want to download this additional patient data, you may do so at the competition [website](https://challenge.kitware.com/#phase/5840f53ccad3a51cc66c8dab).

 All three of the above teams increased the number of images in the training set with additional data sources.
-If you'd like to expand your training set, you are encouraged to begin with the [ISIC Archive](https://isic-archive.com/#images).
+If you like to expand your training set, you are encouraged to begin with the [ISIC Archive](https://isic-archive.com/#images).

 ## Evaluation

-Inspired by the ISIC challenge, your algorithm will be ranked according to three separate categories.
+Inspired by the ISIC challenge, the algorithm will be ranked according to three separate categories.

 #### Category 1: ROC AUC for Melanoma Classification

-In the first category, we will gauge the ability of your CNN to distinguish between malignant melanoma and the benign skin lesions (nevus, seborrheic keratosis) by calculating the area under the receiver operating characteristic curve ([ROC AUC](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html)) corresponding to this binary classification task.
+In the first category, we will gauge the ability of the model to distinguish between malignant melanoma and the benign skin lesions (nevus, seborrheic keratosis) by calculating the area under the receiver operating characteristic curve ([ROC AUC](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html)) corresponding to this binary classification task.

 To learn more about ROC (Receiver Operating Characteristic) curves check out the documentation in [scikit-learn](http://scikit-learn.org/stable/auto_examples/model_selection/plot_roc.html#sphx-glr-auto-examples-model-selection-plot-roc-py) or read [this Wikipedia article](https://en.wikipedia.org/wiki/Receiver_operating_characteristic).